odedahay/django-housesale/README.md

 # Django Project
 ## www.odedahay.com
-> This is my 3rd version for my portfolio
+> This is House Selling website develop in Django framework